numynox/talasius/content/info/activities/brescia/index.en.md

 ![Santa Giulia Museum](img/brescia/santa-giulia.jpg)

 ## Essential Tip
 When you want to take an afternoon break, try a **Pirlo**.
 It's the local version of the Spritz, but typically made with still white wine.
 Just find a table at a bar in one of the squares and enjoy the atmosphere.
-Pirlo can be understood as 'curl', which can be seen when the Campari get poured in the glass, or 'fall', which can be seen when someone enjoys it too much.
+The word Pirlo translates to _curl_ (when the Campari gets poured in the glass) or to _fall_ (when someone enjoys too much of it).

 ![Pirlo](img/brescia/pirlo.jpg)